Ardgay, Scotland Guide

 Day Trips

-Dornoch is a charming Royal Burgh known for its stunning cathedral, beautiful beaches, and world-renowned golf course.
-Explore the historic Dornoch Cathedral, wander along the golden sands of Dornoch Beach, and enjoy the quaint shops and cafes in the town square.
-Golf enthusiasts can tee off at the Royal Dornoch Golf Club, one of the finest links courses in the world.
+Approximately 20 minutes by car or train from Ardgay.
+Dornoch is a charming Royal Burgh known for its stunning beach, historic cathedral, and world-renowned golf course.
+Explore the beautiful Dornoch Cathedral, stroll along the golden sands of Dornoch Beach, or enjoy a round of golf at the Royal Dornoch Golf Club.
+The town itself is picturesque, with quaint shops and cafes.

-Approx. 45 minutes by car Strathpeffer is a Victorian spa village nestled in a picturesque glen.
-Explore the charming village center, visit the Strathpeffer Pump Room, and enjoy walks in the surrounding hills.
-The village is known for its Victorian architecture and peaceful atmosphere.
+Approximately 45 minutes by car from Ardgay.
+Strathpeffer is a Victorian spa village nestled in the heart of the Highlands.
+Explore the charming village, visit the Strathpeffer Pavilion, and enjoy walks in the surrounding hills.
+The village is known for its peaceful atmosphere and beautiful scenery.

-Approx. 1 hour by car The capital of the Highlands, Inverness offers a blend of history, culture, and natural beauty.
-Explore Inverness Castle, stroll along the River Ness, and visit the Inverness Museum and Art Gallery.
+Approximately 50 minutes by car from Ardgay.
+The capital of the Highlands, Inverness offers a blend of history, culture, and natural beauty.
+Explore Inverness Castle, wander along the River Ness, and visit the Inverness Museum and Art Gallery.
 You can also take a boat trip on Loch Ness to try and spot Nessie!
 The city has a vibrant atmosphere with plenty of shops, restaurants, and pubs.

 Travel Time